ay-lab/FitHiChIP/README.md

 FitHiChIP_HiCPro
 ----------------

-FitHiChIP_HiCPro analyzes HiChIP data and derives the statistical significant CIS interactions, given a specific distance range
-(default = 20 Kb to 2 Mb, can be user defined as well).
+FitHiChIP_HiCPro analyzes HiChIP/PLAC-seq data and derives the statistical significant interactions, given a specific distance range (default = 20 Kb to 2 Mb for 5kb-binned data, resolution and distance range can be user defined as well).

-The package starts from valid CIS read pairs from the HiC-Pro pipeline (Servant et. al. 2015), the most commonly used HiC data processing pipeline.
-The valid read pairs are then applied to a custom method (named FitHiChIP) for finding statistical significant interactions.
-The method uses custom implementation of the package FitHiC (Ay and Noble, 2014) and augments with a bias correction technique to find the statistical significant interactions.
+The package starts from valid read pairs from the HiC-Pro pipeline (Servant et. al. 2015), a commonly used HiC data processing pipeline.
+The valid read pairs are then processed through different steps of FitHiChIP for finding statistically significant interactions.
+FitHiChIP implements a HiChIP-specific normalization and peak calling routine followed by a p-value calculation similar to FitHiC (Ay and Noble, 2014) but augments with a bias correction technique to find statistically significant interactions.

-The output interactions are shown to be highly overlapping with the reference ChIA-PET and HiCCUPS interactions.
-Plus, significant interactions (reported in the reference studies) missed by either HiCCUPS or ChIA-PET loops, are perfectly captured by FitHiChIP.
-We also tested our interactions with hichipper, a new method which applies MANGO on top of HiChIP data, and found that FitHiChIP sucessfully discards many false positive interactions reported by hichipper.

 User can check the configuration parameters (described below) to run FitHiChIP.